razbakov/blog/blog/2025/01-07-personal-life-management-system.md

 permalink: /personal-life-management-system
 ---

-# Your Personal Matrix: Building an AI-Powered Life Operating System

 In today's fast-paced world, managing personal growth and life goals can be overwhelming.
 I've recently implemented a systematic approach to personal development using Git and markdown files.
 Here's how and why I built this system.

 ## The Problem